 Acquire a broad appreciation and deep understanding of cultural and linguistic differences in France and other French-speaking countries.

 Read French texts critically and with aesthetic appreciation.

-Write analytically and interpretively in French, and with knowledge of research protocols and general familiarity with French literary history.
+Write analytically and interpretively in French, and with knowledge of research protocols and general familiarity with French and Francophone literary history.

 Cultivate awareness of important political and cultural issues in countries where French is spoken.